Mesothelioma Life Expectancy

 Other Factors Affecting Mesothelioma Life Expectancy

 The stage of the cancer, tumor location, and cell type are known as tumor-related factors.
-Non-tumor factors also exist and include age, gender, blood characteristic, and general health.
+Non-tumor factors also exist and affect life expectancy.
+Non-tumor factors include age, gender, blood characteristic, and general health.

-Microscope Icon Blood characteristics High blood platelet count (thrombocytosis) and high white blood cell count (leukocytosis) in mesothelioma patients are associated with shorter life expectancy.(9)
+Microscope Icon Blood characteristics High blood platelet count (thrombocytosis) is associated with shorter life expectancy.(14)

 Improving Mesothelioma Survival

 Each mesothelioma cancer patient is unique.
-However, survival rates are often improved when patients:
+However, survival rates may be improved when patients:

-• And have access to new and innovative therapies, such as immunotherapy and mesothelioma vaccines.(5)
+• Have access to new and innovative therapies, such as immunotherapy and mesothelioma vaccines.(6)

 Mesothelioma Help